cisagov/ScubaGear/PowerShell/ScubaGear/baselines/commoncontrols.md

 and are available as add-ons for E3 and G3.
 However, third-party solutions that offer comparable security functions can be used in lieu of Defender.

-The Common Controls baseline enumerates a set of required security functions agencies should configure, be it through Defender or a third-party tool of their choice.
+The Supplemental Security Controls baseline enumerates a set of required security functions agencies should configure, be it through Defender or a third-party tool of their choice.
 Should an agency elect to use Defender as their tool of choice, agencies should follow the implementation guidance included with this baseline.
-However, regardless of whether or Defender is used, the policies in this baseline are applicable to all M365 users.
+However, regardless of whether or not Defender is used, the policies in this baseline are applicable to all M365 users.

 The Secure Cloud Business Applications (SCuBA) project, run by the Cybersecurity and Infrastructure Security Agency (CISA), provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.